mehmetyusufoglu/alpaka3/example/tensor/collectiveFFT/README.md

 --reference-fft=<path>  Binary float32 pairs (real, imag) reference spectrum for comparison.
 --verify-abs=<eps>      Absolute tolerance for verification (default 1e-4).
 --verify-rel=<eps>      Relative tolerance for verification (default 1e-3).
+--disable-provider-fft  Skip the cuFFT-backed provider and use the naive host DFT.
+--force-provider-fft    Require the cuFFT provider; exit if cuFFT is unavailable.
 ```

+By default the sample automatically enables the cuFFT-backed tensor provider when
+CUDA and cuFFT are both available at runtime.
+If either dependency is missing the
+context transparently falls back to the naive host DFT unless `--force-provider-fft`
+is specified.

 When `--signal-file` is omitted, each rank synthesizes a deterministic multi-tone
 signal so the demo can run without external data.